cloudposse/bastion/README.md

 #### Recommendations

 * Do not allow `root` (or `sudo`) access to this container as doing so would allow remote users to manipulate audit-logs in `/var/log/sudo-io`
-* Use the bastion as a "jump host" for accessing other internal systems rather than installing a lot of unnecessary stuff, which increases the overall attack surface.
 * Sync the contents of `/var/log/sudo-io` to a remote, offsite location.
 If using S3, we recommend enabling bucket-versioning.
-* Use [`github-authorized-keys](https://github.com/cloudposse/github-authorized-keys/) to automatically provision users; or use the [Helm chart](https://github.com/cloudposse/charts/tree/master/incubator/bastion).
 * Bind-mount `/etc/passwd`, `/etc/shadow` and `/etc/group` into the container as *read-only*
 * Bind-mount `/home` into container; the bastion does not manage authorized keys

+#### User Accounts & SSH Keys

+The `bastion` does not attempt to manage user accounts.
+We suggest using [Cloudposse's github-authorized-keys module](https://github.com/cloudposse/github-authorized-keys/) to automatically provision users; or use the [Helm chart](https://github.com/cloudposse/charts/tree/master/incubator/bastion).

 #### Environment Variables